EduArt-Robotik/.github/profile/README.md

 # Welcome to EduArt's repository overview
 On this page you will find the documentation of the software packages for our robots as well as project-related repositories.
+You will also find a quick guide and short instructions for our standard products here.

 ## Actively maintained robot repositories
 ### edu_robot